ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

    ```
    Observe that Openshift runs a Dockerfile build, and adds some metadata to the build image with
    `ENV` and `LABEL`instructions.
-1. Wait for the pod to become available:
+1. Wait for the pod to become available: `oc get pods`
    ```
    $ oc get pods -w
    NAME             READY   STATUS      RESTARTS   AGE